FonzTech/BreakMyCircle/BUILD.md

 ### AppStore Upload

 - Disable *Bitcode support*, since third-party dependencies shall be compiled with bitcode support as well.
 - Error **ITMS-90429** is due to this <https://developer.apple.com/library/archive/technotes/tn2435/_index.html#//apple_ref/doc/uid/DTS40017543-CH1-TROUBLESHOOTING-BUNDLE_ERRORS>.
 For every `dylib`, wrap it in a `framework` file like the one included in this repo, in the `ios` folder.
+Then, build a `Info.plist` accordingly to the bundled dynamic library file.